How the pandemic is impacting Lewiston’s homeless

 “People who lost their jobs are getting evicted if their unemployment claim isn’t approved quickly enough before rent is due so we expect the number of people using our shelter to increase,” she said.

-While city officials have urged landlords to avoid evictions and be flexible with rents during the emergency, there is nothing preventing evictions from taking place.
+While city and state officials have urged landlords to put off evictions and be flexible with rents during the emergency, there is nothing preventing landlords from proceeding with evictions.
+Eviction hearings will not resume until May.

 At Hope Haven Gospel Mission, a 32-bed emergency shelter in Lewiston, several dozen gallons of milk sat in crates outside Tuesday for people to take, and the mission is still offering free daily meals.
 A Hope Haven spokeswoman did not return a call from the Sun Journal Tuesday regarding its response to COVID-19.